 Winner: Studs (if you leave them in all year round)

-But as soon as we hook up a snowplow, and take into consideration that the surface may not be completely level, the risk of spinning tires increases.
+None of them will do any real damage when you drive steadily across a smooth surface.
+But as soon as we hook up a snowplow and take hills and turns into consideration, the risk of spinning tires increases.
 And this is where scratches occur.

-If you are careful not to spin your tires, you should be able to get through the winter without making too much damage to your asphalt or concrete driveway.
+If you are careful not to spin your tires, you should be able to get through the winter without doing too much damage to your asphalt or concrete driveway.
 But you can’t avoid scratches altogether.

 Chains will make deeper scratches simply because they are beefier.